 Brief Description

-Introduction – Requirements, Tank Setup and “Must Know” Facts
+Introduction – Requirements, Tank Setup, and Essential Facts

-Even though Neon tetras are very small fish they will still need a tank that is large enough to house 1 inch of fish per US gallon (0.83 Imperial gallon) of water (approximately 0.7 cm – 1 cm of fish length per liter), if you are keeping a large group of these, always bear this in mind.
-A 5 gallon tank (18.93 liters, 4.16 Imperial gallons) will only be capable of housing 5 neon tetras so such a tank really isn’t suitable; To keep the minimum of 10 fish you will need at least a 10 gallon tank (37.85 liters, 8.33 Imperial gallons).
-Raising this species in a fish bowl must be avoided unless a bowl is large enough (50 liters, 13 US gallons, 11 Imperial gallons) with plants, rocks and wood that designate orientation points.
+Although Neon tetras are quite small, they require a tank with enough space to accommodate 1 inch of fish per US gallon (0.83 Imperial gallon) of water (approximately 0.7 cm – 1 cm of fish length per liter).
+For larger groups, this guideline is important to follow.
+A 5-gallon tank (18.93 liters, 4.16 Imperial gallons) can only house about 5 neon tetras, which is not ideal.
+To keep at least 10 fish, a minimum of a 10-gallon tank (37.85 liters, 8.33 Imperial gallons) is needed.
+Raising this species in a fish bowl should be avoided unless the bowl is sufficiently large (50 liters, 13 US gallons, 11 Imperial gallons) and includes plants, rocks, and wood to provide orientation points.

 The neon tetra

-Paracheirodon innesi can be even kept with Angelfish or mid-sized South American cichlids, however it's necessary to introduce all species to their new tank as juveniles.
-It's crucial to understand that Neon tetras are eaten by Angelfish in the wild, so combination of these doesn't have to work in all cases!
+Paracheirodon innesi can be kept with Angelfish or mid-sized South American cichlids, but it is important to introduce all species to their new tank as juveniles.
+Keep in mind that Neon tetras are preyed upon by Angelfish in the wild, so this combination may not always be successful!

-If you already run a community tank, feed your fish and turn off lights before adding your Neon's into the tank.
+If you are adding Neons to an established community tank, ensure you feed the fish and turn off the lights before introducing the new arrivals.

 Nutrition - Diet